Amboseli, Ol Pejeta & Mara in Style

 Days 6 to 9 - Porini Mara Camp , Masai Mara National Reserve

 On the sixth morning of the safari, guests are transferred by road to Nanyuki airstrip for a scheduled light air transfer to the Masai Mara National Reserve, Olare Orok Conservancy.
 Upon arrival guests are met and road transferred to Porini Mara Camp where they will spend the final three nights of the safari.

 Mara Porini Camp is located less than 18kms from the Masai Mara park boundary, giving it the perfect gateway into the famous Park from their private conservancy.
 Porini means 'in the wilds' and the camp keeps true to its meaning - it is an open safari camp making it not uncommon for guests to receive nightly visits from grazing buffalo and elephant.
 Consequently Masai guides accompany guests to the tents, ensuring safety.
 Mara Porini Camp has 6 guest tents pitched in the shade of the yellow-barked acacia trees along the banks of the Laetoli, a permanent spring within the Ol Kinyei conservancy.

 Day 9 - Depart back to Nairobi Airport

 After breakfast and morning activities, guests are transferred by road back to Nairobi airport in time for their onward travel arrangements.

-Exclusive 8-night safari to the famous Masai Mara reserve, home to the Great Wildebeest Migration from July to October.
+Exclusive 8-night Classic Kenya Safari for families to the famous Masai Mara reserve, home to the Great Wildebeest Migration from July to October.
 Next, travel to Mombasa for a tropical African beach break, creating the perfect East African beach&bush safari.